maxnus/btensor/docs/source/quickstart.rst

     basis2 = basis1.make_subbasis(tm)

 where ``basis1`` represents the euclidian 2D basis, ``tm`` the transformation matrix, and ``basis2`` the second, non-orthogonal basis.
-Note that the definition of ``basis1`` is very simple: only an integer defining the dimensionality of the basis is required.
+Note that the definition of ``basis1`` is very simple: only an integer defining the dimensionality of the space is required.
 In contrast, ``basis2`` is defined in terms of a transformation matrix and a parent basis, namely ``basis1``.

-In BTensor, bases are organized in a **tree structure**.
+In BTensor, bases are organized in a *tree structure*.
 We distinguish two types of bases:

 - A **root basis** does not have a parent and is constructed from an integer size argument.
 - A **derived basis** has a parent basis and is defined in terms of a transformation wrt to its parent.